e5510/e5510.github.io/premium.md

 \(Use the command without role argument to disable\)

+**Invite Roles**

+Invite roles allow you to automatically give users a role depending on what invite they used to join.
+You can enable/disable it with the following command

+> `$invrole <invite> <role>`

+\(To disable use the command again with the same invite and same role.
+For invite, use the code itself or discord.gg url\)

 **Ranks**

 Ranks are roles that anyone can join by typing a command.
 The roles users can join are from a list of roles you add.